nogibjj/tinayiluo_mini_6/README.md

 #### Step 4: ETL-Query
 - In my.lib, add extract.py, transform_load.py and query.py that perform:

       * ETL-Query:  [E] Extract a dataset from URL, [T] Transform, [L] Load into SQLite Database and [Q] Query

       * [E] Extract dataset from the URL to `airline-safety.csv` from Github.
       In the `extract` function:
       - Download `airline-safety.csv`
       - Split `airline-safety.csv` into two CSV files:
       - `Airline-safety1.csv`
       - `Airline-safety2.csv`
       - Saves both CSV files as separate files in the data folder.

       * [T] [L] Transform the data to get it ready for analysis and load the transformed data into Azure databricks.
       In the `load` function:
       - Set up default paths for two airline safety datasets `Airline-safety1.csv` and `Airline-safety2.csv`.
       - Read both datasets into Pandas DataFrames, `df` and `df2`.
       - Connect to Azure Databricks using the retrieved environment variables.
-   - Check if 'AirlineSafety1*' exists; if not, create 'AirlineSafety1DB' and populate it using `df`.
+      - Check if 'AirlineSafety1*' exists; if not, create `AirlineSafety1DB` and populate it using `df`.
 Transform the dataset by adding necessary index column.
-   - Check if 'AirlineSafety2*' exists; if not, create 'AirlineSafety2DB' and populate it using `df2`.
+      - Check if 'AirlineSafety2*' exists; if not, create `AirlineSafety2DB` and populate it using `df2`.
 Transform the dataset by adding necessary index column.
       - Close the database cursor.
       - Return "success" upon completion.

-* [Q] Write and execute complex SQL queries involving joins, aggregation, and sorting to analyze and retrieve insights from the data.
+      * [Q] Write and execute SQL queries to analyze and retrieve insights from the data.
-   - Set a global variable LOG_FILE for logging queries in "query_log.md".
+      - Set a global variable LOG_FILE for logging queries in `query_log.md`.
       In the `log_query` function:
-   - Logs both the SQL query and its result into query_log.md.
+      - Logs both the SQL query and its result into `query_log.md`.
       In the `general_query` function:
       - Loads environment variables to get connection details.
       - Connects to Azure Databricks using these details.
       - Executes the provided SQL query and fetches results.
-   - Logs the query and its results using the log_query function.
+      - Logs the query and its results.
       - Closes the database connection.

 <img width="748" alt="Screen Shot 2023-10-08 at 6 25 05 PM" src="https://github.com/nogibjj/tinayiluo_sqlite_lab/assets/143360909/e642c00e-7481-4ad9-b325-4fd50e338152">